-Manufacturing Occupations and Wages in Miami-Dade County
+Manufacturing Occupations and Wages

 The 2012 report, The Benefits of Manufacturing Jobs, concluded, "The compensation premium [for manufacturing jobs] has risen over the past decade across all levels of educational attainment.
 In sum, manufacturing jobs provide benefits to workers with higher overall compensation than other sectors, and to the economy through innovation that boosts our nation's standard of living."